bart-kroon/TM1/README.md

 standard.

 The test model document [[2]](#references) provides an algorithmic description for the TMIV encoder and decoder/renderer.
 The purpose of this document is to promote a common understanding of the coding features, in order to facilitate the assessment of the technical impact of new technologies during the standardization process. *Common Test Conditions for MPEG Immersive Video* [[4]](#references) provides test conditions including TMIV-based anchors.
-Template configuration files are included with the reference software.
+Configuration files are included with the reference software.

 # Build and installation instructions